bGZo/soul/pages/rss.md

-alias:: RDF Site Summary, Really Simple Syndication description:: a web feed that allows users and applications to access updates to websites in a standardized. computer-readable format released-date:: 19990315 wikipedia:: https://en.wikipedia.org/wiki/RSS
+also:: RDF Site Summary, Really Simple Syndication description:: a web feed that allows users and applications to access updates to websites in a standardized. computer-readable format released-date:: 19990315 wikipedia:: https://en.wikipedia.org/wiki/RSS